The March Forest Monk program is filled. We are now accepting applications for the August 2017 program.

 Wild Spirituality — Without guides imposing any dogma, you will be free to explore a deeper connection with nature, Self, and the Divine through nature entrainment and learning to sense things that many consider to be “beyond the senses”.
 Whatever your current belief-set, you will be given tools to explore those beliefs more deeply, and to have more opportunities to encounter your spirituality in a direct, rather than simply conceptual, manner.

-Monks live on-site in one of our encampments.
+Monks live technology-free, on-site in one of our primitive encampments.
 These are beautiful natural areas where you are immersed in the wild.
 Loons or wolves will sing you to sleep, porcupines will watch you from trees, and playful movements of wind, stars, and rain will bring you into rhythm with the woodlands.
 Nature presents challenges as well, from ticks and mosquitoes (who can be among our best teachers) to the fears that many of us harbor when we are confronted by elements of nature such as bears or the night.
 Yet in the end, our environment is seen to nurture us in beautiful ways, giving us every-moment opportunities to transform ourselves into a sense of Being, rather than Doing.

 On “Guide” days, you’ll have time with Brett, Kenton, or Yuliya, during which just about anything can happen.
 You might gather herbs and create a tincture with Yuliya, or learn to bake bread.
 You might go for a run with Brett, or play woods-games.
 Or Kenton might invite you for a “hypothermia challenge” swim in the stream.